Scott Askham: Konfrontacja Sztuk Walki

 Askham fought fellow British UFC veteran Luke Barnatt on 23 September 2017 in the main event at ACB 70.
 He won the fight by split decision.

 On 10 December 2017 Askham revealed a three-fight contract with KSW.
 As the first fight of his contract and promotional debut, Askham faced former KSW Middleweight Champion Michał Materla at KSW 42: Khalidov vs. Narkun on 3 March 2018.
 Askham won the fight via technical knockout stemming from a body kick.
 He also won the Knockout of the Night bonus.

 As the second fight and the semifinal of KSW Middleweight tournament, Askham faced Marcin Wójcik at KSW 45: The Return to Wembley on 6 October 2018.
 Askham won the fight via body kick and punches, winning his second Knockout of the Night bonus in the organization.

 In the final fight of his contract Askham fought in the KSW Middleweight Tournament Final, winning a rematch against Michał Materla via flying knee knockout and becoming the KSW Middleweight Champion.

 Askham faced Mamed Khalidov in a catchweight bout at KSW 52 on 7 December 2019.
 He won the bout via unanimous decision.

 Askham was scheduled to defend his KSW Middleweight Championship in a rematch against Mamed Khalidov at KSW 55: Askham vs. Khalidov 2 on 10 October 2020.
 He lost the fight via first-minute knockout.

 Askham faced Mamed Khalidov in trilogy at XTB KSW 83: Colosseum 2 on 3 June 2023.
 He lost the bout in the third round after Khalidov hit him with flying switch kick and finished him with punches.

 Oktagon MMA

 Askham made his Oktagon MMA debut on 4 November 2023 against Marc Doussis at Oktagon 48, defeating him via unanimous decision.

+On September 21 2024 he made his return at Oktagon 61 to face former UFC competitor Makhmud Muradov.
+He lost the fight by unanimous decision.